Dave Cutler (Canadian football)

 David Robert Stuart Cutler (born October 17, 1945) is a former all-star place kicker with the Edmonton Eskimos of the Canadian Football League (CFL).
 Cutler is considered by many to be the best field goal kicker in CFL history.

 CFL

-A graduate of Simon Fraser University, and playing his entire 16-year career with the Eskimos, Cutler is the team's all time point scorer, with 2237.
+A graduate of Simon Fraser University, and playing his entire 16-year career with the Eskimos, Cutler is the team's all time point scorer, with 2,237 points, having led the CFL in scoring seven times.
+He held the CFL career marks for most converts (627), field goals (464), singles (218), and total points (2,237) upon his retirement.
 He was an all star 4 times and was a member of 6 Grey Cup winning teams, including being an essential part of their great 5 win (1978–1982) dynasty.
+In 1970, his first all-star season, Cutler became the first CFL player to make a 59-yard field goal.
 One of his most memorable plays occurred with only seconds remaining in the 69th Grey Cup game of 1981 against Ottawa, where his field goal was not only game winning, but dynasty extending.
 His kick capped one of the most dramatic comebacks in Grey Cup history, as the Eskimos were down by 19 points at half-time.